Omni Television: Sports

 Omni Television stations have occasionally aired sporting events in minority languages, and in English as an overflow for Citytv or Sportsnet.
 Prior to their move to Citytv and the eventual acquisition of late games by CTV, the Omni stations aired late-afternoon NFL games for a period, and in the 2014 season, simulcast selected Thursday Night Football games from CBS (which also aired on Sportsnet).
 During the 2010 Winter Olympics in Vancouver and 2012 Summer Olympics in London, Omni stations broadcast coverage of the games in minority languages as part of the CTV/Rogers consortium.

-On June 27, 2013, Omni.2 in Toronto broadcast Mandarin-language coverage of a Toronto Blue Jays Major League Baseball game started by Taiwanese player Chien-Ming Wang, marking the first ever Canadian MLB broadcast in the language.
+On June 27, 2013, CJMT in Toronto broadcast Mandarin-language coverage of a Toronto Blue Jays Major League Baseball game started by Taiwanese player Chien-Ming Wang, marking the first ever Canadian MLB broadcast in the language.

-Rogers acquired national media rights to the National Hockey League in November 2013.
-Beginning in the 2014–15 NHL season, the Omni stations added Hockey Night in Canada: Punjabi Edition, which features Punjabi-language telecasts of NHL games on Saturday nights, and selected playoff games.
-The Punjabi broadcasts are carried over from CBC's past digital coverage of games in the language.
+Rogers acquired national media rights to the National Hockey League beginning in the 2014–15 NHL season; the Omni stations added Hockey Night in Canada: Punjabi Edition, which features Punjabi-language telecasts of NHL games on Saturday nights, and selected playoff games.
+The Punjabi broadcasts are carried over from the CBC's past digital coverage of games in the language.

-Beginning in the later half of the 2018 season, and expanding into the 2019 season, Omni has carried a regular schedule of Sunday-afternoon Blue Jays games in Tagalog.
+Beginning in the later half of the 2018 season, and expanding into the 2019 season, Omni carried a regular schedule of Sunday-afternoon Blue Jays games in Tagalog.